MFahim-Data/Full-Stack-Data-Analytics/README.md

 ---
 <a name="final-summary"></a>
 ## Final Summary
 This 6‑week data analytics portfolio reflects a broad and practical skill set across Excel, Tableau, Power BI, SQL, Azure, Pandas, and Python.
 The projects demonstrate structured analytical workflows, effective data visualisation, robust database design, and cloud‑based processing.
-I am continuing to advance my capabilities in BI development and data engineering, and I’m seeking opportunities where I can apply these skills to deliver meaningful analytical value.
+I am continuing to advance my capabilities in BI development and data engineering, and I am seeking opportunities where I can apply these skills to deliver meaningful analytical value.

 ---

 ### Socials